You are browsing documentation for an outdated version. See the latest documentation here.

 Kong Mesh supports several mechanisms to regulate traffic depending on the health of a service:

-respond to a widely configurable range of errors and events that it may detect in communication
+A passive Kong Mesh policy which configures a dataplane proxy to monitor its existing mesh traffic in order to evaluate dataplane health.
+The dataplane can be configured to respond to a widely configurable range of errors and events that it may detect in communication with remote endpoints.